-In this Computer Animation and Gaming course, students will have the opportunity to develop skills in computer animation and game design.
-Students will create projects using Scratch and Alice software.
-Scratch and Alice are software packages for creating animation in small virtual worlds.
-Scratch uses 2D objects; Alice uses 3D models in Pixar and Disney animation style.
-This is a project-oriented class where learning takes place through hands-on activities.
-Students will engage in an interactive interface enabling them to drag and drop graphic tiles to create a program.
-Scratch and Alice allow students to immediately see how their animation programs run, enabling them to easily understand the relationship between programming statements and the behavior of objects in their virtual world.
-Assessment will be based on rubrics for each of the learning tasks.
+In this Computer Animation and Game Design course, students will have the opportunity to develop skills in computer animation and game design.
+Students will create projects using CS First with Scratch Coding through Google Education.
+Scratch and CS First are online programming environments for creating animation This will be partnered with CS Discoveries Interactive Animations and Design Unit to teach the foundations behind game creation.
+This is a project-oriented class where learning takes place through collaborative activities.
+Students will engage in an interactive block-based coding environment to create digital games and story animations.
+Scratch CS First allow students to immediately see how their animation programs run, enabling them to easily understand the relationship between programming statements and the behavior of objects in their virtual world.
+Students will apply game-design principles and coding to create their own games using Bloxels.
+Bloxels is an interactive platform in which students can create characters, art, stories, and games to test their animations.
+Throughout this semester course, students will enhance their overall problem solving and computational thinking skills.